MJKWoolnough/byteio/README.md

 ```go
 func (e *BigEndianWriter) WriteString16(str string) (int, error)
 ```
-WriteString16 Writes the length of the string, using ReadUint16 and then reads the bytes of the string
+WriteString16 Writes the length of the string, using ReadUint16 and then Writes the bytes of the string

 #### func (*BigEndianWriter) WriteString32